joshs85/lxp-bridge/doc/HOLD_REGISTERS.md

     - 1: according to time
     - 2: according to voltage
     - 3: according to SOC
+  - **Current Value**: 2 (According to voltage)
+  - **Note**: AC charging is currently configured to operate based on battery voltage thresholds rather than time schedules or SOC levels. **RECOMMENDATION**: This should be set to 3 (according to SOC) since SOC thresholds are configured (Start: 85%, End: 0%).
+The current voltage-based operation may not align with the intended SOC-based charging strategy.

 - **Bit 4-5**: DischgCtrlType
   - **Range**: 0-2